krterberg/AoE4-random-civ/README.md

 # AoE4-random-civ

 Age of empires 4 doesn't have a random button.
-This program draws a random civ from the list for you.
+This command line tool draws a random civ from the list for you.

 If you don't want to pick from all the civilizations you can exclude some using the --exclude flag, passing the first letters of the civs you don't want.
 You can also select the ones you do want using --include.